acgetchell/blog/content/posts/designing-a-metropolis-class.md

 [^4]: I first attempted to do this from scratch in [Lisp], [Clojure], [F#], and [Python].
-I quickly came to the realization that implementing [Delaunay Triangulations][5] and the necessary operations was, in fact, several PhDs worth of research in its own right (_which, in fact, [CGAL] is_).
+I quickly came to the realization that implementing [Delaunay Triangulations][5] and the necessary operations was several PhDs worth of research in its own right (_which, in fact, [CGAL] is_).
 The choice of [CGAL] influenced the choice of language; [Python] almost worked, but the [SWIG Python bindings][9] weren't up to the task at the time. (_They still lack